-The National Park Foundation serves as a catalyst, resource, and national voice for local philanthropic park partners, also known as Friends Groups, to protect and enhance America’s national parks for present and future generations.
-The Foundation believes that a continuum of philanthropic funding – from local to national – enhances the ability to protect national parks and connects all Americans with these treasured places and all they offer.
-This support also raises awareness for all the National Park Service does to enrich communities from coast to coast and inspires the next generation of park stewards.
+The National Park Foundation believes that a continuum of philanthropic funding – from local to national – enhances the ability of park supporters to protect national parks and connect all people to these treasured places.
+This support also raises awareness about the depth and breadth of the National Park system and how the National Park Service enriches diverse communities from coast to coast and inspires the next generation of park champions.

-How Does the National Park Foundation Work with Friends Groups/Philanthropic Partners?
+How Does The National Park Foundation Work With Philanthropic Partners?

-The Foundation works to help grow and support the continued success of philanthropic park partners by offering a range of technical assistance options and helpful tools.
-For example, NPF connects Friends Groups with mentors where possible, sponsors and host webinars, and plans special events and other services that help aid in the success of philanthropic park partners.
+The National Park Foundation works to help grow and support the continued success of philanthropic park partners by offering a range of technical assistance options and helpful online tools.
+For guidance on national park partnerships, please visit the Community Partnerships Resource Center to find a collection of materials, webinar recordings, and additional information.

 For more information about local park support or to sign up for the monthly Park Partners newsletter, please email [email protected].